Online Schools & Colleges in Chicago

 Chicago Degree Programs: What Are the Benefits?

 Medill Reports found the cost of campus housing at University of Illinois schools rose 2.8 percent.
 One benefit of Chicago online schools is that you save money on room and board by making the Internet your campus.
 You can also continue to make money while getting your degree because of the flexibility of online programs.
 To access your classroom, all you need is an Internet connection, so you can do your coursework wherever and whenever its convenient for your busy schedule.
-You not only increase your earning potential by getting a degree, but you can also increase your odds of landing a job in the competitive Illinois market, where unemployment has reached 10.8 percent (Source: Medill Reports).
+You not only increase your earning potential by getting a degree, but you can also increase your odds of landing a job in the competitive Illinois market, where unemployment rate has dropped to 6.2 percent.

 Which Jobs in Chicago Can You Get After Earning Your Online Degree?